Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 With FollowMyHealth, patients can use the same platform for general medicine and specialist visits.
 They can message doctors and access their complete medical histories from one central location.

-Implementing a digital adoption platform for patient portal onboarding can accelerate adoption significantly via interactive walkthroughs, in-app guidance, and 34*7 self-help support.
+Implementing a digital adoption platform for onboarding can accelerate patient portal adoption significantly via interactive walkthroughs, in-app guidance, and 34*7 self-help support.
 This enables users to take full advantage of everything the online portal has to offer.

 6. Data aggregation